JerryGreenough/Elliptical-Integrals/README.md

 $$ \text{dn} (x, k) = \sqrt{1 - k^2 \ \text{sn}^2(x, k)}   $$

-The elliptical functions are easily incorporated into a Python script with the help of the ```scipy``` library.
+The elliptical functions are easily incorporated into a Python script with the help of the ```scipy``` library - for details see
+[scipy/special/ellipj](https://docs.scipy.org/doc/scipy/reference/generated/scipy.special.ellipj.html).
+The ```ellipj``` function returns a list of four values, each corresponding to one of the elliptical functions introduced above.
+As was the case with the elliptical integrals, it should be noted that ```m``` parameter used by the ```ellipj``` function is equal to the square of the $k$ parameter used in the mathematical literature.

 ```
 from scipy.special import ellipj as elliptical_fns